 Babies can eat them but are they safe for dogs?
 Can dogs eat Cheerios cereal?
 Keep reading and discover everything you need to know before they eat some!

-Cheerios are marketed as “heart healthy” and babies and toddlers eat them, so they must be safe for dogs too, right?
+Cheerios are marketed as “heart-healthy” from the American Heart Association and babies and toddlers eat them, so they must be safe for your furry friend too, right?
 The answer is mixed.
 Keep reading and you’ll learn about whether it’s safe to give your dogs Cheerios cereal.

 For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating Cheerios.